SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 }];
 ```

-You can also use the `controller` property to register for playback notifications.

-The `SRGMediaPlayerViewController` class natively supports all kind of audio and video streams (VOD, live and DVR streams), as well as picture in picture for compatible devices.
-Segments are currently supported (notifications will be received for them) but not displayed.
-If you need to display segments, implement a custom player.
+Please refer to `AVPlayerViewController` for further integration instructions, from picture in picture to optional settings.

 ## Designing custom players